BiCro-HT/broad/README.md

 ## Installation

-1. make sure your to set your working directory as your scratch directory
+1. set your working directory as your scratch directory

 ```shell
 cd /scratch/$(basename $HOME)